avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I use SonoPlus AirPlay?

-Your older Sonos speakers simply appear as new AirPlay targets, and they can be used and controlled exactly like 'native' AirPlay speakers.
+Your older Sonos speakers simply appear as new AirPlay targets, and they can be used and controlled exactly like normal AirPlay speakers.
 The SonoPlus speakers are denoted by a '+' after their Sonos room name, e.g.:

 ![SonoPlus](/images/AirPlayMenu_Smaller.png)